hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_origin.html.markdown

 * `cdn_frontdoor_origin_group_id` - (Required) The ID of the Frontdoor Origin Group.
 Changing this forces a new Frontdoor Origin Group to be created.

 * `host_name` - (Required) The address of the origin.
 Domain names, IPv4 addresses, and IPv6 addresses are supported.
-This should be unique across all Frontdoor Origins in an Frontdoor Endpoints.
+This should be unique across all Frontdoor Origins in a Frontdoor Endpoint.

 * `cdn_frontdoor_origin_id` - (Optional) Resource ID.

-* `health_probes_enabled` - (Optional) Are health probes enabled against backends defined under the backendPools?
-Health probes can only be disabled if there is a single enabled backend in single enabled backend pool.
+* `health_probes_enabled` - (Optional) Are health probes enabled against origins defined under the origin group?
+Health probes can only be disabled if there is a single enabled origin in single enabled origin group.
 Possible values are `true` or `false`.
 Defaults to `true`.

 * `certificate_name_check_enabled` - (Optional) Whether to enable certificate name check at origin level.
 Possible values are `true` or `false`.
 Defaults to `false`.